SOS2700 – Religious fundamentalism, extremism and violence

 Schedule, syllabus and examination date

-This course provides a theoretical and empirical introduction to religion as a sociological phenomenon, religion in contemporary society, fundamentalism, religious radicalization, and violence.
-We will discuss theoretical perspectives which will be combined with current debates and research on religion.
+This course provides a theoretical and empirical introduction to religion as a sociological phenomenon, religious fundamentalism, extremism, and violence.
+We will discuss theoretical perspectives, which will be combined with current debates and research on these issues.

-Another aspect of religious change in modern times is religious radicalization and religious violence.
-Which aspects of all world religions can be used to legitimize violence?
-In order to understand fundamentalism, religious radicalization and violence, we will discuss different perspectives that have been used in empirical studies: social psychology, cultural analysis, and social movements.
+In order to understand religious fundamentalism, extremism and violence, we will discuss different perspectives that have been used in empirical studies: social psychology, cultural analysis, and social movements.

 This course will provide useful knowledge and skills for people who work in education, research, the media, public administration, the health and social services, business, politics, and international affairs.